What Is Homeowners Insurance?

 What It Covers

-A standard homeowners policy covers four main things.
-The industry labels them Coverage A through Coverage D:
+A standard homeowners policy covers four main categories (HO-3 forms label these Coverages A through D, for reader recognition):

-- Coverage A — Dwelling.
-The structure of your home: walls, roof, floors, built-in appliances, attached garage.
-If fire, wind, or a burst pipe damages the building itself, this is the coverage that pays to repair or rebuild it.
+- Dwelling.
+The structure of the home: walls, roof, floors, built-in appliances, attached garage.
+When fire, wind, or a burst pipe damages the building itself, the Dwelling coverage pays to repair or rebuild.

-- Coverage B — Other Structures.
+- Other Structures.
 Detached garages, fences, sheds, retaining walls.
-Anything on your property that is not attached to the main house.
-Usually set at 10% of your Coverage A limit.
+Anything on the property that is not attached to the main house.
+The HO-3 default is 10% of the Dwelling limit; some California carrier forms default higher.

-Most policies also include liability coverage (someone gets hurt on your property) and medical payments to others.
+Most policies also include Personal Liability (defense and indemnity when someone is injured on the property or the insured accidentally damages others' property, subject to limits and exclusions) and Medical Payments to Others (small medical bills for guests regardless of fault).
 Those are important but separate from property claims, which is what this site focuses on.

 What It Does Not Cover